lowepowerlab/protocols/electrocompetent_cells.md

 2. Add 50 ul of the overnight culture to 100 ml CPG in 250 ml flask.
 *Note: If performed around 5pm, the culture will be mid-log (OD 0.5 to 0.7) by 9 to 10am the following day.
 Make sure you have 10% glycerol in the 4 °C fridge for the next morning.*
+**_Second note:_ For GMI1000, PSI07, and IBSBF1503, diluting your overnight cultures to an OD600 of 0.02, adding 1 mL of this suspension into 100 mL of CPG broth, and incubating (28c, 250 rpm) this culture around 5pm results in an OD of about 0.3 (the range was .29-.34) at 9am the next morning*

-3. Shake at 28°C and 250 rpm until the culture reach mid-log (OD600 of 0.5-0.7).
+4. Shake at 28°C and 250 rpm until the culture reach mid-log (OD600 of 0.5-0.7).

-4. Place culture on ice for 10 min.
+5. Place culture on ice for 10 min.
 From this point keep the cultures ice cold.
 Pour the culture into chilled 50 ml conical tubes.

-5. Centrifuge at 5000 xg (xxx rpm in xxx rotor) for 10 min.
+6. Centrifuge at 5000 xg (xxx rpm in xxx rotor) for 10 min.
 Carefully pour off the supernatant and aspirate any residual broth.
 For EPS<sup>+</sup> *Ralstonia* cells, it may not be possible to aspirate the residual broth without loss of cells.
 If so, make sure to perform an extra 10% glycerol wash.

-6. Add 10 ml of cold 10% glycerol to cell pellet & resuspend the cells by pipetting up and down.
+7. Add 10 ml of cold 10% glycerol to cell pellet & resuspend the cells by pipetting up and down.
 To pool the pellets between tubes, use this glycerol cell suspension to resuspend the second pellet.
 Transfer to 15 ml tube.

-7. Centrifuge at 5000 xg for 10 min.
+8. Centrifuge at 5000 xg for 10 min.

-8. Pour off the supernatant.
+9. Pour off the supernatant.
 Resuspend the cells in 6 ml glycerol and re-centrifuge.

-9. Remove supernatant by pipetting (EPS+ Ralstonia strains will have a loose pellet) and suspend the cells in the residual glycerol by pipetting up and down.
+10. Remove supernatant by pipetting (EPS+ Ralstonia strains will have a loose pellet) and suspend the cells in the residual glycerol by pipetting up and down.

-10. Cells can aliquoted and saved in -80 or used immediately for electroporation.
+11. Cells can aliquoted and saved in -80 or used immediately for electroporation.
 To freeze, add 80 ul of the culture to 1.5 ml tubes on wet ice.
 Once aliquoted, transfer the tubes to dry ice for ~10 minutes before transfer them to a -80°C freezer.
 The cultures should be good for >6 months.